smatechnologies/ibm-i-agent-docs/docs/events-utilities/client-email.md

 When the command is used from a Captured Data Response Rule command line, this value might typically be specified as a Dynamic Variable, so that the cc. address can be conveniently changed from a single location (the Variable value), affecting multiple instances of the command execution.

 \*NONE = do not include a cc. address in the mail task parameters.

+**ATTACHMNT1, ATTACHMNT2**:

+- UNC path to attachment file:  '\\\\server1\file1'
+- {DYNVAR}

+The path name within the OpCon application server where a document or other file type is located, which object should be included as an attachment to the final email that will be sent.

+This parameter supports inclusion of Agent Dynamic Variable {TOKENS}.
+The tokens will be replaced by the GENEMLREQ command before their value is included in the Agent’s XNTYEMAIL External Event command.
+Tokens can be a convenient way to store all or part of a UNC path name, and they can be used as a convenient single-source to record changes that would then be automatically referenced by multiple different Client eMail configurations.

 **OPCONJOB**: